 1891 Eaton House, Aldeburgh, Suffolk.

 George was 12 years old, he and his brother, 11 year old, Godfrey were 2 of 31 scholars & boarders at the private Preparatory School for Boys – school’s founder and headmaster – 61 years old, Reverend Walter G. Wilkinson – Clerk in Holy Orders.

 The school later moved, and became Aldeburgh Lodge School.
 In 1937, the school moved to Nacton, Suffolk and was re-named Orwell Park School.

 Father: John Hayward, born 1836, Needham Market, Suffolk.
 A Solicitor.

 Soldiers’ Effects to John Hayward – father.

-George is also commemorated on a private plaque at St. Mary’s Church, Stowmarket, erected by his officers and comrades.
+George is also commemorated on a private plaque at St. Peter and St. Mary’s Church, Stowmarket, erected by his officers and comrades.